hrap1919/qbc/README.md

     COMMAND=(pause | resume | recheck | reannounce)

     Pause, resume, recheck and reannounce of the selected torrent
-16. qbmedia
+16. qbmedia ARG1 [ARG2]

-    Toggle Sequential_Download and First_Last_Piece_Priority properties of the selected torrent
+    Set  Sequential_Download property of the selected torrent to ARG1.
+Set First_Last_Piece_Priority property either to ARG2, or to ARG1 (if ARG2 is absent).
+Each of ARG1 and ARG2 must be equal to either "true" or false.
+Other values will cause a tooglement of the properties.
 17. qbsetlocation NEW_LOCATION

     Set a new location of downloaded files of the selected torrent